Dragan-Radovac-75/ribbon-net9.0-windows/README.md

 All parts of the Ribbon are implemented using Framework only with no other dependencies ensuring seamless intergration into your project.

+System.Windows.Controls.Ribbon is part of the Microsoft.WindowsDesktop.App.WPF Framework.
+This Framework is injected into your dependencies when 'Enable WPF for this project' is selected in Properties=>Application->General

 ![image](https://github.com/user-attachments/assets/64b0966b-f4ae-4404-a4a2-c200aaf2db4d)